 Apical or basolateral post-Golgi carriers fuse with the basal membrane in non-polarized MDCK cells.
 Proteins that are restricted to apical or basolateral membranes in polarized MDCK cells are often found on all cell surfaces in non-polarized cells.
-As at least some apical and basolateral proteins are sorted and packaged into different PGTIs in non-polarized epithelial cells3, the non-restricted distribution of these markers could potentially be attributed to two processes: first, diffusion of apical and basolateral proteins throughout the cell surface after targeted delivery to presumptive block).
-Time-lapse images were recorded using identical acquisition settings and are displayed using identical display settings.
-The distribution of basolateral and apical PGTIs shown here was observed in 28 cells injected with LDLR-GFP and 23 cells injected with p75-GFP recorded during two independent experiments.
-Corresponding time-lapse recordings can be seen in Supplementary Information, Movie 2.
-Scale bars represent 10 $\mu m.$ apical and basolateral membranes (before the formation of tight junctions); second, to non-targeted surface delivery of apical and basolateral proteins.
+As at least some apical and basolateral proteins are sorted and packaged into different PGTIs in non-polarized epithelial cells3, the non-restricted distribution of these markers could potentially be attributed to two processes: first, diffusion of apical and basolateral proteins throughout the cell surface after targeted delivery to presumptive apical and basolateral membranes (before the formation of tight junctions); second, to non-targeted surface delivery of apical and basolateral proteins.
 To examine these possibilities, we used TIR-FM to assess whether apical and basolateral PGTIs fuse with the plasma membrane domain that makes contact with the coverslip (hereafter referred to as the 'basal' plasma membrane).
-We expressed the green fluorescent protein (GFP)-tagged apical membrane protein p75 neurotrophin receptor (p75-GFP) and the GFP-tagged basolateral membrane proteins neural cell adhesion molecule (NCAM-GFP) or internalization-defective low-density lipoprotein receptor mutant (LDLR-A18-GFP) by injecting cDNAs into the nucleus of non-polarized or polarized MDCK cells9.
+We expressed the green fluorescent protein (GFP)-tagged apical membrane protein p75 neurotrophin receptor (p75-GFP) and the GFP-tagged basolateral membrane proteins neural cell adhesion molecule (NCAM-GFP) or internalization-defective low-density lipoprotein receptor mutant (LDLR-A18-GFP) by injecting cDNAs into the nucleus of non-polarized or polarized MDCK cells'.
 During a 20 °C incubation, newly synthesized membrane proteins

 Figure 4 Fusion of basolateral PGTIs with the lateral membrane in polarized MDCK cells.
 PGTIs travelling through the cytoplasm to the plasma membrane exhibited different behaviours after making contact with the lateral membrane, each of which was represented by a different linescan intensity profile.
 Panels in a-c show selected images from time-lapse sequences (acquired between 15 and 53 min after release from the Golgi temperature block), illustrating these behaviours for PGTIs containing LDLR-GFP.
 White lines demarcate the extracellular boundaries of the plasma membrane with the cytoplasm always to the right of the lines.
 Arrows denote the PGTI of interest.
+Corresponding graphs in d-f show the measured linescan intensity profiles for each of the PGTIs in \mathbf{a} - \mathbf{c} , respectively. \mathbf{a} and \mathbf{d} show a fusing PGTI.
+The asterisk denotes the image frame at which a spread in carrier fluorescence was first visible.
+Note, however, that the linescan shows spreading began in the previous frame. \mathbf{b} and \mathbf{e} show a PGTI moving out of the plane of focus after contacting the membrane. \mathbf{c} and \mathbf{f} show a PGTI moving along the membrane without leaving the focal plane.
+Frame numbers refer to the time-lapse image plane at the start of each PGTI event.
+Image frames were enlarged and pseudocoloured for clarification.
+Scale bars represent 1 μ m.

-Corresponding graphs in d-f show the accumulated in a perinuclear compartment (Fig. 1a, wide field), defined as Golgi/TGN by colocalization with newly synthesized galactosyl transferase-cyan fluorescent protein (CFP; data not shown).
+accumulated in a perinuclear compartment (Fig. 1a, wide field), defined as Golgi/TGN by colocalization with newly synthesized galactosyl transferase-cyan fluorescent protein (CFP; data not shown).
 After release from the temperature block, all three markers acquired a homogeneous distribution in non-polarized cells and distinctive apical or basolateral distributions in polarized cells (Fig. 1a).